 and the actual cost of repairs, or if the contractor finds hidden damage

-after the insurance company has set a cost figure, you should first contact the company
+after the insurance company has set a cost figure, first contact the company

 representative and try to resolve the difference.
 If you are still unable

-to resolve your differences, contact the Department of Insurance.
+to resolve your differences, contact your states insurance department.

 Where to Live During Repairs

-You should also ask your company representative if there are any
+normal living expenses.
+Ask your company representative if there are any

-restrictions on where and how long you can stay and how much you are allowed
+restrictions on where and how long you can stay, and how much you are allowed

 for hotel rooms.
 If you stay with a relative or friend, the company may

 reimburse your host for lodging only if you can show proof of actual payment.

-Extra expenses, such as higher utility bills incurred by the host, would definitely
+Extra expenses, such as higher utility bills incurred by the host, would

 Standard homeowners policies do not cover flood damage.
 But, if you have